 Now here was something I didn’t expect – a grindhouse sequel that manages to surpass its predecessor in every way.
 Admittedly, some action sequels are perfectly entertaining, even if they can’t all match the originals – most Die Hards (except this years’), Lethal Weapon 2, Predator 2, Expendables 2 and recently, the Fast And Furious sequels (especially Fast 5) all spring to mind.

-The main difference with Machete Kills is that the first film wasn’t actually that great.
+The main difference with Machete Kills is that the first movie wasn’t actually that great.
 It certainly ticked a lot of boxes for me, with the heady mix of seeing Seagal and Lohan in a movie filled with blood and gore, even going one step further by throwing in a bonus Don Johnson, yet somehow it never felt as exciting as the sum of its parts.
 When Machete Kills starts, there’s the distinct feeling of déjà vu, yet little by little, it builds into a very funny, inventive and entertaining adventure.

-Fellow Den Of Geek writer, beard adorner, friend and Statham stealer, Matt Edwards, said in his fine review that it seemed a shame that Machete himself was slightly sidelined by the wealth of other crazy characters in the film, but for me that’s why it was such a joy.
+pal Den Of Geek writer, beard adorner, friend and Statham stealer, Matt Edwards, said in his fine review that it seemed a shame that Machete himself was slightly sidelined by the wealth of other crazy characters in the movie, but for me that’s why it was such a joy.
 I love Danny Trejo, but what I love about his career is the vast number of memorable supporting characters he’s played, rather than the lead roles, so I felt vindicated that there was more screen time given to the likes of Amber Heard.

 The longer Machete Kills runs for the better it gets, with each step proving more insanely over the top than the last, and there are enough hysterical moments to keep the momentum going.
 The Chameleon was a real standout for me (Walton Goggins should be in everything) and the sight of Mel Gibson in a landspeeder is an image I thought could have only sprung from my head.
-It’s great to see Gibson playing such a comically unhinged character again, and it’s fair to say that he really elevates the film as a whole with the delight at which he executes his lines.
+It’s great to see Gibson playing such a comically unhinged character again, and it’s fair to say that he really elevates the movie as a whole with the delight at which he executes his lines.

 Action highlight: Any use of the inside out gun.

-It’s difficult to choose one standout scene in a film that consists or a near constant stream of action, as scenes zoom past so quickly there’s barely time to think before someone else has been beheaded.
+It’s difficult to choose one standout scene in a movie that consists or a near constant stream of action, as scenes zoom past so quickly there’s barely time to think before someone else has been beheaded.
 The body count is so high that there’s a cornucopia of carnage to choose from… Machete’s several novel uses of helicopter blades, Gibson with a blaster, the fight between Luz and Miss San Antonio, Lady Gaga in a car chase – the list goes on.